mlochbaum/BQN/doc/group.md

 ## Applications

 The obvious application of Group is to group some values according to a known or computed property.
-If this property isn't an integer, it can be turned into one using Unique and Index Of (the combination `⍷⊸⊐` has been called "self-classify").
+If this property isn't an integer, it can be turned into one using Classify (monadic `⊐`, identical to `⍷⊸⊐`).
+Classify numbers the unique values in its argument by first occurrence.

         ln ← "Phelps"‿"Latynina"‿"Bjørgen"‿"Andrianov"‿"Bjørndalen"
-        co ← "US"    ‿"SU"      ‿"NO"     ‿"SU"       ‿"NO" ⥊˘ co ⍷⊸⊐⊸⊔ ln
+        co ← "US"    ‿"SU"      ‿"NO"     ‿"SU"       ‿"NO" ⥊˘ co ⊐⊸⊔ ln

 If we would like a particular index to key correspondence, we can use a fixed left argument to Index Of.